ComfyUI Extension: ComfyUI-VibeVoice

 • Multi-Speaker TTS: Generate conversations with up to 4 distinct voices in a single audio output.

-• Zero-Shot Voice Cloning: Use any audio file (.wav, .mp3) as a reference for a speaker's voice.
+• High-Fidelity Voice Cloning: Use any audio file (.wav, .mp3) as a reference for a speaker's voice.

-• Advanced Attention Mechanisms: Choose between eager, sdpa, flash_attention_2, and the new high-performance sage attention for fine-tuned control over speed, memory, and compatibility.
+• Advanced Attention Mechanisms: Choose between eager, sdpa, flash_attention_2, and the high-performance sage attention for fine-tuned control over speed and compatibility.

-• Robust 4-Bit Quantization: Run the large language model component in 4-bit mode to significantly reduce VRAM usage, with smart, stable configurations for all attention modes.
+• Robust 4-Bit Quantization: Run the large language model component in 4-bit mode to significantly reduce VRAM usage.

 • Automatic Model Management: Models are downloaded automatically and managed efficiently by ComfyUI to save VRAM.